 The next few questions are about the meal prices for the current School Year (2010-2011) and how the prices have changed during the past three years.

 5.1 What prices did you charge for reimbursable full price, reduced price, and adult breakfasts in your school district by school level at the beginning of the 2010-2011 school year?

+Do you want to have a N/A option for SFAs with no schools that serve breakfast?